 In addition to ADHD Advisor, Colorado offers several statewide resources for mental health and ADHD support:

-Mental health and obtaining an ADHD diagnosis is a complicated process, so it’s natural that you may have some lingering questions.
-We’ve taken the time to answer a few of the most commonly asked questions below.
+Mental health and obtaining an ADHD assement is a complicated process, so it’s natural that you may have some lingering questions.
+Below are answers to some of the most commonly asked questions.

 Yes, if it is clinically appropriate.
 Licensed providers may prescribe stimulants such as Adderall through telehealth, following all state and federal rules.